L. Sarhan has been a paranormal investigator and researcher for over 25 years.

 Some other questions to ask would be about your own personal experiences.
 If you hear footsteps or any kind of noise, ask about it.
 For example, if you hear a door shut or a bang, ask, "Was that you that just shut the door?" or "Is that you that made that loud bang?"

 Try to get validation of the history of the location through an EVP session.
 Some generic questions could start off with, "Did you die here?" or "How did you die?".
-Other questions could include "Did you go to school here?" or "Were you a prisoner here?"
-Even add specific questions that relate to events that occurred at the location.
+Other questions could include "Did you go to school here?" or "Were you a prisoner here?" and even add specific questions that relate to events that occurred at the location.

 "Were you here during the fire?"